OSGeo/gdal/doc/source/drivers/vector/ili.rst

 -  the long term data storage
 -  the contract-proof security and the availability of the software

-OGR supports INTERLIS 1 and INTERLIS 2 (2.2 and 2.3) with the following
+OGR supports INTERLIS 1 and INTERLIS 2 (2.2 and newer) with the following
 limitations:

 -  Curves in Interlis 1 area polygons are converted to line segments